Simmons has developed several creative/educational workshops. Among them are …

 THAT’S NEWS TO ME

 This is Simmons’ hands-on investigative journalism workshop.
-Since its beginning he has taught it to kids from six to sixteen.
+Since its beginning, he has taught it to kids from six to sixteen.
 This includes three years at the Creative Arts Summer Camp.
-During a four week period young people produced podcast interviews and published a daily newspaper.
-“The children came to the class with energy, excitement and creativity,” Simmons said.
+During four weeks, young people produced podcast interviews and published a daily newspaper.
+“The children came to the class with energy, excitement, and creativity,” Simmons said.
 “I just gave them some guidance and then got out of their way.”

 Creative Arts & Technology Studio: A program by Alex Simmons & Eugene Adams